Ordination of women: Seventh-day Adventist

-According to its Working Policy, the Seventh-day Adventist (SDA) Church restricts certain positions of service and responsibility to those who have been ordained to the gospel ministry.
+According to its Working Policy, the Seventh-day Adventist Church restricts certain positions of service and responsibility to those who have been ordained to the gospel ministry.
 The General Conference (GC) in session, the highest decision-making body of the church, has never approved the ordination of women as ministers, despite the significant foundational role and ongoing influence of a woman, Ellen G. White.
 Adventists have found no clear mandate or precedent for or against the practice of ordaining women in Scripture or in White's writings.
 In recent years the ordination of women has been the subject of heated debate, especially in North America and Europe.
 In the Adventist church, candidates for ordination are recommended by local conferences (which usually administer 50–150 local congregations) and approved by union conferences (which administer 6–12 local conferences).
 The church's Fundamental Beliefs and its worldwide practice as set forth in its Church Manual, including the worldwide qualifications for ordination currently restricted to men, can be revised only at a GC session.

 In 1990, the GC session voted against a motion to establish a worldwide policy permitting the ordination of women.
 In 1995, GC delegates voted not to authorize any of the 13 world divisions to establish policies for ordaining women within its territory.
-After a delegate at the 2010 GC session recommended it, the GC administration on September 20, 2011 established the Theology of Ordination Study Committee, which included representatives from each of its 13 world division biblical research committees, to study the issue and prepare a recommendation for 2015 GC session.
-In October 2011 at its Annual Council meeting, the GC Executive Committee voted 167-117 against a request from the North American Division (NAD)—supported by the Trans-European Division—to permit persons (including women) with commissioned minister credentials to serve as local conference presidents.
+After a delegate at the 2010 GC session recommended it, the GC administration on 20 September 2011 established the Theology of Ordination Study Committee, which included representatives from each of its 13 world division biblical research committees, to study the issue and prepare a recommendation for 2015 GC session.
+In October 2011 at its Annual Council meeting, the GC Executive Committee voted 167–117 against a request from the North American Division (NAD)—supported by the Trans-European Division—to permit persons (including women) with commissioned minister credentials to serve as local conference presidents.
 Later that month, the NAD ignored the GC action and voted to permit women with commissioned minister credentials to serve as conference presidents.